-As already discussed, it can be stressful for you when your baby is distressed and full-on crying.
+It can be stressful for you when your baby is distressed and full-on crying.
 It is also stressful for your baby, which is why he needs close bodily contact with you so he can gain comfort.
 When your baby cries, you generally just want to stop it.
 Therefore, crying is the most effective way to bring you quickly to your baby.

 In the first two or three weeks after your baby is born, you probably find you are mostly successful in soothing and comforting your baby.
 Unhappily, during the first month, a change starts to occur.
 Most parents discover that their sweet, quiet new baby begins to cry and becomes more difficult to soothe, especially during the afternoons and evenings.

 The first point to make is that your baby is normal.
 All babies increase their crying at about three to four weeks, for what seems like absolutely no reason.
 Be reassured you are not doing anything wrong.
 This is called ‘normal developmental crying’ and it follows a curve.

 All babies cry for different amounts of time throughout the day, according to their age.
 Your baby’s most fussy and unhappy period will be from about four weeks to 10–12 weeks.